 Of course, such behaviour could instead lead to the adventurers being forced to do work for the high captain in exchange for their life.

-I view Luskan therefore as being the kind of rough and tumble place you can send a party off to if you all just want something very different from the rigid order of other cities on the Sword Coast.
+Therefore, I view Luskan as the kind of rough and tumble place you can send a party off to if you all just want something very different from the rigid order of other cities on the Sword Coast.
 Life in Luskan is far more chaotic, and control over any given district can switch hands between pirate captains (whose attitudes and approaches towards governing may be vastly different) on a moments notice.